gabriquaranta/workout-tracker-ios/README.md

 All data is stored locally on your device.
 No accounts, no cloud, and no tracking—your workouts and stats are private and never leave your phone.

 ---

-## Contributing

-See [AGENTS.md](AGENTS.md) for coding standards, commit message format, and architectural guidelines.